rrojan/Redlog/README.md

 Redlog is a fast and easy-to-use CLI for the Redmine project management tool.

-Teams spend hours and hours every week struggling to navigate around Redmine's clunky UI.
+Teams spend hours every week struggling to navigate around Redmine's clunky UI.
 With redlog, creating issues, logging time spent, and managing your team members can be as easy as executing a single command from your terminal.

 Put new Ruby code in `lib/`.
 To experiment with that code, run `bin/console` for an interactive prompt.